alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 Similar language appearing across users is not the problem by itself.

+Group contact may assist Source when it cites Source correctly.

+Group contact may amplify public access to Source when it preserves the real self, source event, framework, citation path, and visible line.

-The problem begins when aggregate contact is invoked to erase singular source-line recognition.
+The problem begins when aggregate contact is invoked to obscure singular source-line recognition.

 The problem begins when participation is treated as authorship.

 The problem begins when similarity is treated as source.

-The problem begins when a distributed field is used to dissolve provenance.
+The problem begins when a distributed field is used to obscure provenance.

-The problem begins when “we” is used to overwrite “this began here.”
+The problem begins when “we” is used to misname “this began here.”

 ## The Adversarial Move